-The fact is that concrete is a very porous substance that readily absorbs liquids into its pores and capillaries allowing it to stain very easily.
-Some liquids such as acids literally dissolve the concrete while others like oils leave unsightly stains which are very difficult to remove.
+The fact is that concrete is a very porous substance.
+It readily absorbs liquids into its pores and capillaries allowing it to stain very easily.
+Some liquids such as acids dissolve the concrete while others like oils leave unsightly stains which are very difficult to remove.

-Another major enemy of concrete is freezing water which expands inside the pores of the concrete collapsing the walls of the pores which then forms bigger holes which eventually leads to cracking and whole sections of concrete popping out which is known as spalling.
+Another major enemy of concrete is freezing water which expands inside the pores of the concrete.
+This collapses the walls of the pores which then forms bigger holes.
+Eventually leads to cracking and whole sections of concrete popping out which results in spalling.
 The threat of freezing water or freeze-thaw damage is made even worse when road salts are added into the equation accelerating the concrete damage.